Tuaran District

 The Tuaran District (Daerah Tuaran) is an administrative district in the Malaysian state of Sabah, part of the West Coast Division which includes the districts of Kota Belud, Kota Kinabalu, Papar, Penampang, Putatan, Ranau and Tuaran.
-The capital of the district is in Tuaran Town.
+The capital of the district is in Tuaran Town and the administrative area includes the entire boundary of Tuaran District, covering an area of 116,500 hectares (287,875 acres).
+Tuaran also one of the districts in Sabah located near Kota Kinabalu, and it is considered part of the Greater Kota Kinabalu area.

+St. Andrews Anglican church was consecrated on 12 November 1967 by Roland Koh.

 Etymology

 The origin of the name of "Tuaran" is somewhat uncertain as a settlement had existed since before the arrival of the British.
 One of the earliest recorded evidence of the use of Tuaran is through the letter of Stamford Raffles.
 After he became the governor of Java in 1813, he requested the British secretary in India to give him permission to enter the northern Borneo area after being invited by the Sultanate of Brunei.
 The Sultan of Brunei request help from Raffles as the waters around Jawaran (Tuaran) and Jampasoo (Tempasuk) have been infected with piracy.
 The letter stated:

+Administration

+Tuaran District Council

+The Tuaran District Council oversees the administration of various areas within Tuaran district, including Pantai Dalit, Sulaman, Tamparuli, and Kiulu.
+It was established on January 1, 1958, under the "Rural Government Ordinance Cap.
+132" and began operating as a Local Authority on January 1, 1962, under the Local Authorities Ordinance 1961 and the Tuaran District Council Deed 1961.

+The administrative center of the Tuaran District Council is situated in the town of Tuaran.
+Prior to this, the council operated from the Small Secretariat Building in the town.
+In 1994, the proposal to build a new office complex for the council was greenlit, and construction work commenced.
+By the end of 1997, the new building, known as the Tuaran District Council Complex, was finished and officially occupied.